-Highlight Key Values:
+Highlight Key Rules:

-Emphasize important guidelines and values to keep the activity fair and safe.
-Invite learners to share values they would like to follow too, if possible.
-Frame them positively.
-Eg: We should not discuss what is shared in this group with others --> We will respect everyone's privacy and trust.
+Emphasize important guidelines to keep the activity fair and safe.
+In fact, ask learners what rules they would like to have, if possible.
+Frame the rules positively.
+(Eg: We should not interrupt each other --> We will respect everyone's ideas by listening to them attentively.)